Ashley Jensen: Career

 In 2014, she played the lead character in the television film adaptation of the M. C. Beaton novel Agatha Raisin and the Quiche of Death for Sky1.
 She also starred in the eight-part series that first aired on Sky1 on 7 June 2016.

 From 2015 to 2019, Jensen acted in Catastrophe, a comedy series for Channel 4, and with Susan Calman in Calman's BBC Radio 4 comedy series Sisters.

 In 2017, she starred in a six-part TV series for BBC TV, Love, Lies & Records, depicting the gritty life and entwined storylines working in Leeds Registry Office.
 In March 2019, Jensen reunited with Gervais in the Netflix black comedy series After Life, a role she continued for all three series.
 In April 2019 she played Debbie Dorell in the second series of BBC TV drama Trust Me.
 When an injured soldier discovers patients in his hospital ward dying, he attempts to investigate the suspicious deaths.
 Also in 2019, she played the voice of Jacqueline in Lady and the Tramp.

 In November 2022 she was announced as the new lead in the BBC drama Shetland.

 Jensen also appeared in the 2022 Christmas film Christmas On Mistletoe Farm for Netflix.

 Personal life

 Jensen was born in Annan to Ivar and Margaret Jensen, who were both from Glasgow.
+She has a half-sister and brother from her father's second marriage.
 She is of Danish and Scottish descent on her father's side and Scottish descent on her mother's.
-She has one son from her marriage to actor Terence Beesley, whom she met in 1999 while working on a stage production of King Lear.
-Her husband died in November 2017; an inquest found that he had taken his own life.
+She has one son, born in October 2009, from her marriage to actor Terence Beesley, whom she met in 1999 while working on a stage production of King Lear.
+They married in January 2007 in Big Sur, California.
+Her husband died in November 2017, and an inquest found that he had taken his own life.

-In 2023, Jensen married actor Kenny Doughty.
+In August 2023, Jensen married actor Kenny Doughty at Priston Mill in Priston, near Bath, Somerset.